Wacky-Mole/WackysDatabase/README.md

 Submit pull requests to https://github.com/Wacky-Mole/WackysDatabase .
 The primary purpose of this mod is to edit objects, not to create clones/mocks.

-Bugs/Incompatible  Mods:
-- Friendlies Reloaded - https://valheim.thunderstore.io/package/Horem/Friendlies_Reloaded/ -  Will break WackyDB ( investigating)

-(Note!: If you want json files to have default values, close the game and delete the wackysDatabase folder).
+(Note!: If you want the game to have default values, close the game and delete the wackysDatabase folder).

 </details>